sorin-ionescu/prezto/README.md

 ### Completions

 Submit program completions to the [zsh-completions][7] project.
-The Oh My Zsh completions directory will be synched against it.
+The Oh My Zsh completions directory will be synchronized against it.

 Resources
 ---------